|Previous College:||Chico State, 1995|

 |Position:||Assistant Coach/Recruiting Coordinator/Pitching Coach|

-McCormick enters his sixth season with the Tigers in 2014, and his fourth as pitching coach.
+McCormick enters his seventh season with the Tigers in 2015, and his fifth as pitching coach.
 Additionally, McCormick assumed the recrutiing duties for the Tigers in 2015.

 A mechanics guru, he helped Pacific

-place two pitchers in the top of the leader boards in innings
+Jenkins, Pacific placed two pitchers in the top of the leader

 Prior to joining the Tigers’ coaching staff, McCormick served as a volunteer assistant coach for the Sacramento State baseball program during the 2008 season.
 With the Hornets, McCormick was primarily responsible for coaching catchers and working with hitters, practice drills and general recruiting.